facebook

 Read more

-We only administer any injections after receiving detailed test results to ensure there are no contraindications or risks.
-This means we can not perform them on the first or last day of the program.
+We only administer injections after receiving detailed test results to ensure there are no contraindications or risks.
+This means that we are unable to perform them on the first or last day of the program.
 Furthermore, these treatments and some supportive therapy, such as plasmapheresis procedures, cannot be carried out on the same day.

-Want to learn how we enhance stem cell therapy?
+Want to learn how we enhance stem cell therapy results and how mesenchymal stem cells work in combination with other methods?
 Discover the innovative methods we use to boost the effectiveness of our treatments.

 Read more